 There are many categories of supplies and services.
 Consider making a checklist when comparing different health insurance plans.
 You may also want to know more about:

-- Labs (you may find this under the section of coverage for “lab-testing”)
+- Labs: You may find this under the section of coverage for “lab testing.”

-- Look up the definitions and coverages in the “durable medical equipment” section of your policy.
+- Coverage and definitions: Look up the definitions and coverages in the “durable medical equipment” section of your policy.
 This may list information on medical devices and testing supplies.
 However, all the information may not be under this section, which is why it is important to ask about the coverages specifically before committing to a policy.

-- In-network or out-of-network coverage where applicable
+- Networks: In-network or out-of-network coverage where applicable

 Prescription Drug Assistance for People With Diabetes